danbsi/github4standards/README.md

 - feed that back in to what we want to know about github as a standards platform
 - talk to microsoft about how we might be able to trial and use github in a more manageable way
 - what opportuntities and risks might this represent - are we thinking commericially, do we need to?
+- inform Amanda Saunders (SSM) who has been working on agile standards for covid response